Recommended Puppy Products

 However, many people do not have the money to invest in either “board and train” or local classes.
 Look for a training book that covers the basics and invest a set amount of time each day to training (and to re-enforcing what your puppy already knows, so that they don’t “forget”).
 Alternatively, there are some great YouTube channels out there that can be of help.
 Our “Doodle Breeders Resource Group” particularly recommended McCann dog training (https://www.youtube.com/c/McCannDogs/videos) and Zak George (https://www.youtube.com/c/zakgeorge/videos).

-Here are Amazon links to Zak George’s books, if you’re not a video-watching person or want to have a go-to resource on your shelf:
+Here are Amazon links to Zak George’s books (as well as Cesar Millan, who is recommended but with whom we are not familiar), if you’re not a video-watching person or want to have a go-to resource on your shelf:

 If you would like the ease of online training coupled with a more individualized approach, Baxter & Bella is a recommended Membership site.
 We use Baxter & Bella with some of our dogs and recently became partners with them to offer our new puppy customers a 25% discount code for a lifetime membership, which with the code “CARRIERFAMILY” is only $178.